Glanapteryginae

-The Glanapteryginae are a subfamily of catfishes (order Siluriformes) of the family Trichomycteridae.
-It includes four genera, Glanapteryx, Listrura, Pygidianops, and Typhlobelus.
+The Glanapteryginae, the miniature pencil catfishes, are a subfamily of freshwater ra-finned fishes belonging to the family Trichomycteridae.

 Phylogeny

 Monophyly of the subfamily is supported by five synapomorphies involving reductions in the fins, caudal skeleton, and laterosensory system.
 It has been proposed that the sister group to this subfamily is the Sarcoglanidinae.
-Listrura is the sister group to the remainder of the subfamily.
+Listrura was formerly the sister group to the remainder of the subfamily but is now in Microcambevinae.
 Glanapteryx is sister to a clade formed by the sister taxa Pygidianops and Typhlobelus.

+Genera

+Glanapteryginae contains the following vaild genera:

 Distribution

 Glanapteryx, Pygidianops, and Typhlobelus are distributed in the Orinoco and Amazon River basins.
 Listrura species are from Brazil, outside of the Amazon River basin.
 However, the distribution of glanapterygines may be greater than previously thought.